Haytham-Radwan/Landing-Page-Project/README.md

 linking the js file.
 Creating two sections.
 Updating the contents.
+Creat an up button

 ## Navigation Bar

+I created the navigation bar menu and used the css style to get a smooth scrolling when clicking in link to section.

+## Section Active State

+I tried to make the sections active when scrolling & ancroing but it dosen't work. but i sucssed to make it active by clicking on the section.
+(need more time to figuer what's wrong).

+I tried also to make the sections collapsed, but i didn't have enough time too.

+Thanks,,

 > > > > > > > Stashed changes